Look For: Red drum, black drum, spotted seatrout, flounder, sheepshead.

 Look For: Sheepshead, black sea bass, black drum, weakfish, flounder, whiting, croaker.

-Look For: Wahoo, blackfin tuna, king mackerel, grouper, vermilion snapper, triggerfish, porgy, black sea bass, grunts.
+Look For: Wahoo, blackfin tuna, dolphin, grouper, vermilion snapper, triggerfish, porgy, black sea bass, grunts.

 Look For: Bream, crappie, bass, catfish.

 Comments: "It's wide open," said Ronald "Catfish" Stalvey of Stalvey's Bait and Tackle after a hectic Thursday morning at his bait and tackle shop.
 Stalvey reports limits of bream caught on the Little Pee Dee and Waccamaw, with anglers fishing crickets under floats and worms on the bottom.
 "The crickets (under floats) are hit or miss, and they're still catching a lot on red worms," said Stalvey.
 "With this warmer water they'll be pulling back up (to shallower water) hitting crickets."
 Stalvey has had a hard time getting a read on bass lately.
 "They've been weird, kind of hard to pinpoint." said Stalvey.
 "One day they're hitting on the bottom, the next day hitting toward the top."
 Stalvey suggests using a Texas-rigged worm or a Senko, and trying top-water lures.
 "The bass will be pulling up, Saturday's the full moon," he said.
 Crappie continue to hit minnows or beetle spins while cut shad is a prime bait for catfish.